-FINANCIAL OBLIGATION
+FINANCIAL OBLIGATION #JQ

 Students occasionally incur financial obligations as a result of circumstance or willful misbehavior.
-Lost books, lost locks, misplaced and or damaged athletic clothing, supplies and equipment, or punitive assessments as the result of vandalism or negligence can result in such financial obligations.
+Lost books, lost locks, misplaced and or damaged athletic clothing, supplies and equipment including devices and accessories, or punitive assessments as the result of vandalism or negligence can result in such financial obligations.

-HAZING #JICFA-E
+HAZING #JICFA #JICFA-E